project-sunbird/sunbird-commons/ingredients/faqs/regenrol_upld_org.md

 Organization administrators can use the credentials received to sign in and upload organization details.
 Administrators of administrating organizations can add other organization details.

-**Signing In**

-1. Sign in the portal using your registered credentials

-**Accessing your Workspace**

-1. Click Profile tab on the header

-    OR

-   Click the Profile Icon and select Profile

 **Uploading Organizations**

 1. Click Upload Organizations.
 The upload organizations page is displayed